 Loans and Advances are exposures of counterparties based on the location of the counterparties after taking into account any risk transfer for the purpose of disclosure.
-The risk transfers have been made if the claims are on an overseas branch of a bank whose head office is located in another geographical area.
+Risk transfers include parent guarantees to branches, explicit guarantees by parents and third parties, collateral and credit derivatives.

-As at 31 December 2023, loans and advances of the Company comprise (a) loans and advances to customers of US\$3,787,419,000 which is fully secured and (b) loans and advances to other Morgan Stanley Group undertakings of US\$91,324,000 which is unsecured.
+As at 31 December 2024, loans and advances of the Company comprise (a) loans and advances to customers of US\$3,940,585,000 which is fully secured and (b) loans and advances to other Morgan Stanley Group undertakings of US\$584,196,000 which is unsecured.

+As at

+31 December 2024

-Sector classification As at 31 December 2023 US\$'000
+Sector classification US\$'000

 Loans and advances for use in Hong Kong

 Industrial, commercial and financial:

-Financial concerns 23,442
+Financial concerns 38,275

-Individuals 257,080
+- Individuals 333,584

-- Others (1) 987,338
+- Others $^{(1)}$ 1,744,032

-Loans and advances for use outside Hong Kong 2,610,883
+Loans and advances for use outside Hong Kong 2,408,890

-Total 3,878,743
+Total 4,524,781

-(1) These represents loans and advances to "non-stockbroking companies for the purchase of shares" defined in the Completion Instruction of HKMA Return of Quarterly Analysis of Loans and Advances and Provisions.
+(1) These represents loans and advances to "non-stockbroking companies for the purchase of shares" and "all others" defined in the Completion Instruction of HKMA Return of Quarterly Analysis of Loans and Advances and Provisions.